beltoforion/AI-Infinite-Zoom-Generator/README.md

 the easiest to create.
 In principle, this program will work with any outpainted image set.

 ## Preparing the images
 Before you start you need a set of outpainted ai images.
 Copy this set in a separate folder in the "input" folder.
+It is best to order the images in the folder by giving them sequential names (i.e. "frame_01.png", "frame_02.png", ..., "frame_10.png").
+Alternatively you can use the "-as" option to let the script find out the image order for you.
+This process will take some time.

 * Create a set of outpainted images with the generative AI of your choice.
 The first image is the innermost image of the series.
 * The Image series must be zoomed with respect to the center